-Chances are most of your employees are on social media, and some of them may be using their private accounts to say things about their employment.
+Chances are most of your employees are on social media like Facebook, Twitter, LinkedIn and Pinterest.
+Some of them may be using their private accounts to say things about their employment.
 Frustrated employees might even be complaining about their working conditions – or about you.

 While it may seem prudent to ban employees from saying anything negative about your organization online – or perhaps even discussing work at all – the National Labor Relations Board, which interprets the National Labor Relations Act, has ruled that this kind of restriction is illegal.
 That said, employers can still encourage employees to think before they speak (or type), and remind them that behavior akin to unlawful harassment of their co-workers may still lead to discipline.

 Also be aware that 23 states have already implemented social media privacy laws for employees, so you’ll want to ensure you’re not overstepping any legal requirements when drafting your social media policy.